damianulan/open-mbo/README.md

 ## About OpenMBO

+### Introduction
+The project involves the creation of a web application in PHP/Javascript technology using the Laravel 11 framework.
+The application is designed to support employee appraisal processes and to this end it is optimized for the possibility of introducing a management model that is compatible with both Management By Objectives (MBO) and Objective Key Results (OKR) methodologies.
+The platform makes it possible to combine these methodologies, use them separately and freely develop your own model.
+The application is tailored to the needs of an extended organizational structure of a small/medium enterprise.

 ### Licensing
 The Software is free for commercial use and restricted for modifing and altering.
 For more information see the [License Agreement](LICENSE.md).